 To receive the business credit card’s bonus rewards, you must meet a minimum spending requirement within a specific time frame.
 Failing to complete these conditions will forfeit your reward.

-So, how can you meet this spending requirement if you have yet to get your business off the ground?
+So, how can you meet this spending requirement if you have yet to start your business?
 That’s a valid question!

-If you feel you cannot meet the minimum spend requirement and are in danger of missing out on the bonus, the related post below lists the strategies to assist you in fulfilling the required spending.
+If you feel you cannot meet the minimum spending requirement and are in danger of missing out on the bonus, the related post below lists strategies for fulfilling the required spending.

 What If I Do Not Have a Business?
 Start One!